University full cost recovery on sponsored project activities as affecting cost share commitments policy

-Costs on sponsored projects are divided into two major categories: (1) direct costs and (2) facilities and administrative (F&A) costs [indirect costs or overhead].
+Costs on sponsored projects are divided into two major categories:

-- Direct costs are those are attributed to the scope of work of a particular project.
+Those that are attributed to the scope of work of a particular project.
 Examples include project-specific salaries and fringe benefits for personnel, materials and supplies, travel, equipment, tuition, laboratory fees, shipping, and long distance telephone charges.

-- To the extent allowed by the sponsor, the Principal Investigator efforts in these creative activities should be compensated as well.
+- To the extent allowed by the sponsor, the principal investigator efforts in these creative activities should be compensated as well.

 - Departments or administrative units wishing to provide mandatory cost resources to sponsored projects may not rely on voluntary waived or reduced F&A as a source of mandatory cost sharing.